statsbiblioteket/digital-pligtaflevering-aviser-tools/README.md

 Each step taken is implemented as a traditional stand-alone Java application which regularily asks DOMS through Summa if there is any PDF's ready to be worked on, and if any, work on those.
-The result of the work is added as an event and/or a datastream if appropriate for later.
+The success of the work is added as an event and/or a datastream if appropriate for later.